sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

     (...)

-*Here you can see that loading the GCC 6.4.0 toolchain now only list the modules available for GCC 6.4.0 and the Core Modules*
+*Here you can see that loading the GCC 6.4.0 toolchain now only lists the modules available for GCC 6.4.0 and the Core Modules*

 ::